AltGr/opam-wiki/Creation-of-OPAM packages.md

 The full ABNF specification of the syntax for *opam* files is available in OPAM’s specification document.
-In this file, `opam-version` MUST be `1`, and you should put your email in the `maintainer` field. `build` is has OCaml type `string list list`, and represent the build instructions.
+In this file, `opam-version` MUST be `1`, and you should put your email in the `maintainer` field. `build` has OCaml type `string list list`, and contains the build instructions.
 Here,

 ```
 $ make build